vcl/vcl/modules/responsive-image/README.md

 ## Features

-The `vclResponsiveImage` just sets the `max-width` of the image to 100%.
+The `responsive-image` just sets the `max-width` of the image to 100%.

-The optional `vclResponsiveImageContainer` can be used to:
+The optional `responsive-image-container` can be used to:

 - Show a message while loading.
 - Pre-occupy the space for an unloaded image re-flows and content jumping.